agonbar/TelegramMonitorBot/README.md

-# TelegramFlypoolBot
+# TelegramMonitorBot
-Bot to retrieve data from the flypool miners
+Bot to retrieve data from linux systems to telegram conversations

 ## Commands